Kazie7/TerraformPipeline/README.md

-A Contious Integration (CI) and Contious deployment(CD) of infrastructure terraform modules to Azure
+An infrastructure deployment of terraform modules using Contious Integration (CI) and Contious deployment(CD) model to Azure